Zoom on the Pulsar G10KBN

 From a security standpoint, the product offers an automatic low oil shut-off and an overload protection (circuit breaker), allowing you to use it with a peace of mind.

-Besides the classic documentation and an owner's manual (opens in a new tab) to get you promptly started, the Pulsar G10KBN also comes with some accessories: tool kit, funnel and propane hose are included.
+Besides the classic documentation and an owner's manual (opens in a new tab) to get you promptly started, the Pulsar G10KBN also comes with some accessories: tool kit, propane hose and funnel are included.

 Moreover, it features a spark arrestor, so it is adequate for use in forested areas.

 The Pulsar G10KBN versus other generators

-The following charts are provided to give you an idea of how some of the key specs of the Pulsar G10KBN compare to generators of similar power (between 7500 and 8500 W).
+The following charts are provided to give you an idea of how some of the key specs of the Pulsar G10KBN compare to dual fuel generators of similar power (between 7500 and 8500 W).

-- Even though run times are undoubtedly important, they are dependent on the fuel capacity to a large extent.
-For a more wholesome picture, we must take into consideration the fuel consumption of the generator.
+- Run times are important, yet thanks to their dependence on the fuel capacity, they should be judged along with the fuel consumption of the device.
 This generator is one of the most fuel efficient models of the aforementioned output range, as its estimated fuel consumption reaches just 0.55 GPH (gallon per hour) at 50% load.

-As you can see from this interactive chart, when compared to other 7500-8500W generators, the Pulsar G10KBN is on the average side of the price range.
+As you can see from this interactive chart, when compared to other 7500-8500W dual fuel generators, the Pulsar G10KBN is on the average side of the price range.

 Therefore, this generator nicely fits in the expected budget for this kind of product.